-- The takeaway from this week’s episode is … you aren’t who you think you are.
+- The takeaway from this episode is … you aren’t who you think you are.

 - Here’s what this will do for you … I show you how that happened.

-- Here’s what I want you to do with it … now that you feel who you are, let’s get to work!
+- Here’s what I want you to do with it … now that you remember who you are not, let’s get to work …

 Who do you think you are … is both, a statement and a question.